Teen accused of deliberately crashing U-Haul truck into security barrier at park near White House

 Officers from the Secret Service and the Metropolitan Police Department searched the truck after the crash.
 Video posted by WUSA-TV shows a police officer at the scene picking up and inventorying several pieces of evidence from the truck, including a Nazi flag.

-Based on a preliminary investigation, investigators believe the driver “may have intentionally struck the security barriers at Lafayette Square,” the Secret Service said.
-Authorities offered no additional details about a possible motive.
+Based on a preliminary investigation, investigators believe the driver “may have intentionally struck the security barriers at Lafayette Square,” Guglielmi said.
+Authorities offered no additional details about the possible motive.

 The U.S. Park Police said Kandula was arrested on multiple charges, including threatening to kill, kidnap or inflict harm on a president, vice president or member of their family; assault with a dangerous weapon; reckless driving; destruction of federal property; and trespassing.